-Typically, federal criminal cases are often more complex, larger in scope, involve greater financial losses, include more suspects, and are generally more serious than those that are prosecuted in the state criminal courts.
+Typically, federal criminal cases are often more complex, more extensive in scope, involve more significant financial losses, include more suspects, and are generally more severe than those that are prosecuted in the state criminal courts.

-While there are thousands of possible crimes that can be prosecuted in federal courts, some of the most common include:
+While thousands of possible crimes can be prosecuted in federal courts, some of the most common include:

-White collar crimes.
-While some white collar crimes may be tried at the state level, many of the most serious offenses are filed in the federal criminal courts.
-These types of cases can involve millions or even billions of dollars in alleged losses, so it is not surprising that they also bring with them huge fines and prison sentences that can last decades – or in the worst cases, a lifetime.
+White-collar crimes.
+While some white-collar crimes may be tried at the state level, many of the most severe offenses are filed in federal criminal courts.
+These types of cases can involve millions or even billions of dollars in alleged losses, so it is not surprising that they also bring with them huge fines and prison sentences that can last decades – or, in the worst cases, a lifetime.
 In addition to bank, mortgage, and health care fraud, federal law enforcement agents and prosecutors have announced they are also focusing on corporate crimes, embezzlement, Identity theft, and money laundering.

 Child pornography crimes.
-Child pornography is sexual exploitation of the most innocent among us and is generally considered to be one of the most repulsive of acts.
-It is therefore a very grave crime that brings with it extreme prejudice and bias, often requiring a defendant to prove his innocence.
+Child pornography is the sexual exploitation of the most innocent among us and is generally considered one of the most repulsive acts.
+It is, therefore, a grave crime that brings extreme prejudice and bias, often requiring a defendant to prove his innocence.
 Federal law defines child pornography as a visual depiction—such as a photo, video, or digital image—of sexually explicit activities involving a person under 18 years of age.

 Under federal law, it is illegal to possess, distribute, or sell images of child pornography.
-If found guilty of this type of crime, you are potentially facing a lengthy prison sentence, heavy fines, restitution, and irreparable damage to your reputation.
+If found guilty of this type of crime, you may face a lengthy prison sentence, heavy fines, restitution, and irreparable damage to your reputation.

 Do Not Talk to Federal Law Enforcement Agents Without a Lawyer

-It is urgent that if you are contacted by law enforcement about allegations involving child pornography, or if your computers or phones are seized, that you remain silent until you have had an opportunity to consult with a lawyer with experience representing individuals suspected of possessing or distributing child pornography.
-Mr. Floyd has extensive experience represented individuals suspected of committed this most serious offense in both state and federal courts and is prepared to help you build a defensive strategy designed to obtain the best possible outcome in your case.
+It is urgent that if you are contacted by law enforcement about allegations involving child pornography or if your computers or phones are seized, you remain silent until you have had an opportunity to consult with a lawyer with experience representing individuals suspected of possessing or distributing child pornography.
+Mr. Floyd has extensive experience representing individuals suspected of committing this most severe offense in both state and federal courts and is prepared to help you build a defensive strategy designed to obtain the best possible outcome in your case.

 Drug crimes.
-Though many drug charges are prosecuted in Texas state courts, many high level drug crimes involving large conspiracies, complex drug cartels or large amounts of drugs or money are prosecuted at the federal level.
-Typically, drug crimes prosecuted in federal courts are more serious than those prosecuted by the State of Texas, and carry harsher penalties, and in most cases demand mandatory minimum sentences.
-This is especially true if allegations of use of firearms are made along with the federal drug charges.
+Though many drug charges are prosecuted in Texas state courts, many high-level drug crimes involving large conspiracies, complex drug cartels, or large amounts of drugs or money are prosecuted at the federal level.
+Typically, drug crimes prosecuted in federal courts are more severe than those prosecuted by the State of Texas and carry harsher penalties, and in most cases, demand mandatory minimum sentences.
+This is especially true if firearms use allegations are made along with the federal drug charges.

 National Security and Terrorism crimes.

-Terrorism and the related crime of material support have also been made a top priority for all law enforcement agencies.
+Terrorism and the related crime of material support have also been prioritized for all law enforcement agencies.

-If you are contacted by law enforcement regarding allegations of terrorism or giving support to a foreign terrorist organization, the stakes are very high, and you must contact a lawyer experienced in representing individual accused of this type of crime.
-Mr. Floyd has unique experience in representing individual suspected or accused of committing crimes associated with terrorism and understands that the stigma and prejudice associated with these cases often taints the objectivity of law enforcement agents working on these cases.
-Mr. Floyd can help you preserve your constitutional rights and fight back against these often baseless allegations.
+Suppose you are contacted by law enforcement regarding allegations of terrorism or giving support to a foreign terrorist organization.
+In that case, the stakes are very high, and you must contact a lawyer experienced in representing individuals accused of this type of crime.
+Mr. Floyd has unique experience in representing individuals suspected or accused of committing crimes associated with terrorism and understands that the stigma and prejudice associated with these cases often taint the objectivity of law enforcement agents working on these cases.
+Mr. Floyd can help you preserve your constitutional rights and fight against these often baseless allegations.

 Immigration crimes.
 Federal immigration crimes include illegal re-entry, smuggling illegal aliens, harboring or employing illegal aliens, and immigration fraud.
-The line between criminal law and immigration law is often blurred and may require a team of lawyers, one experienced in criminal law and another immigration law.
-If you are charged with an immigration crime, your case demands legal guidance from a defense attorney who is intimately familiar with criminal law and understands the possible implications of immigration law.
-Not only do immigration crimes carry tough penalties, they can also affect your ability to remain in this country or reenter in the future, if you are not a citizen.
+The line between criminal law and immigration law is often blurred and may require a team of lawyers, one experienced in criminal law and another in immigration law.
+Suppose you are charged with an immigration crime.
+In that case, your case demands legal guidance from a defense attorney intimately familiar with criminal law and understanding the possible implications of immigration law.
+Not only do immigration crimes carry tough penalties, but they can also affect your ability to remain in this country or reenter in the future if you are not a citizen.

 Respected Houston Federal Criminal Lawyer John T. Floyd Will Fight Back Against the Federal Government

-Though federal cases are some of the most serious and complex, the John T. Floyd Law Firm will not back away from a challenge.
-Mr. Floyd has successfully handled countless federal cases, and is renowned across the nation for taking on federal investigations and prosecutions with professionalism and success.
+Though federal cases are some of the most serious and complex, the John T. Floyd Law Firm will not avoid a challenge.
+Mr. Floyd has successfully handled countless federal cases and is renowned nationwide for taking on federal investigations and prosecutions professionally and successfully.

-If you are being investigated or have been charged with a federal crime, or have been contacted by federal agents, every second is critical.
+Every second is critical if you are being investigated, have been charged with a federal crime, or have been contacted by federal agents.
 Do not waste another crucial moment—contact The John T. Floyd Law Firm immediately to start protecting your rights and building a powerful defense.